ispirto/proxmoxvnc/README.md

 This project was almost entirely written by [Claude Code](https://claude.ai/code), Anthropic's AI coding assistant, in collaboration with a human developer.
 The clean architecture, comprehensive documentation, and production-ready features demonstrate the capabilities of AI-assisted development.

+The general idea of implementation and some initial code patterns were inspired by and adapted from the [Proxmox-TUI](https://github.com/Noriben/Proxmox-TUI) project.

 ## License

 This project includes: